wmaynard/leaderboard-service/LEADERBOARD_MANAGEMENT.md

 * A **demotionRank** which dictates which ranks fall to the lower tier on rollover.
 Every rank equal to or greater than this value will be demoted.
 * A **promotionPercentage**, a placeholder for future functionality.
 * A **demotionPercentage**, a placeholder for future functionality.
+* The number of **playersPerShard**.
+When this is set to a negative value, a Leaderboard's capacity is _unlimited_.
+When set to a positive number, that number becomes the maximum capacity for a leaderboard type.
 * **rewards**, an array of objects determining which players receive in-game items for their participation.

 Continuing our request: